phetsims/phet-info/deployment-info/chipper-1.0.md

 ## Step 8.
 Restore your working copy
 * Check out main for dependencies: `grunt checkout-main`
 * Run again to prune and update node modules: `grunt checkout-main`, **Skip This Step** if you are using a chipper sha that is newer than Jan 24th, 2017.
-* Check out main for the sim repo: `git checkout master`
+* Check out main for the sim repo: `git checkout main`
 * Run `npm update` in chipper.
 * Run `perennial/bin/status.sh` as a sanity check.